patrickmch/Bouldering-Competition-API/readme.txt

 To Do:
--everything should be returned to the client as JSON -clean up imports
+-clean up imports
 -have a function to return a multiple matched values from a basic search (e.g. a bunch of comps) -implement this mongokit: http://flask.pocoo.org/docs/0.12/patterns/mongokit/